OLIVER

 of Farmacaffly, Ennislare & Killinure My

-first information was thanks to Peadar
+first information about the family involvement in the linen industry was thanks to Peadar

 Murnane's At